the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.0.1] 2020-08-31 =

+* Fix - Prevent the RSVP provider class from interfering with the Attendee Registration modal flow in regards to a ticket's real provider.
+[TBD]

 = [5.0.0] 2020-08-26 =

 * Feature - We've introduced a refined look and experience for RSVPs!
 New installations of Event Tickets will gain the new look right away.
 Existing Event Tickets installations can opt-in upon upgrade from our previous version(s).
 This new design is consistent in both the Classic and Block modes so you have a better visual when creating RSVPs in either WordPress editor.
 [ET-866]